git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 ruby, with many more features.
 For one, it builds on top of [libtmux](https://github.com/tony/libtmux), a library which abstracts tmux [server](#server), [sessions](#sessions), [windows](#windows) and [panes](#panes) to build the state of tmux sessions.
-In addition, it has a naive form of session freezing, support for JSON, more flexible configuration options, and it will even offer to attach exiting sessions, instead of redundantly running script commands against the session if it's already running.
+In addition, it can save active tmux sessions fo a layout file (JSON or yaml), more flexible configuration options, and it will even offer to attach exiting sessions, instead of redundantly running script commands against the session if it's already running.